 5. No-spend Challenge

 Perhaps a 52-week savings challenge won’t benefit you because you’re spending too much money.
 If this is the case, consider doing a no-spend challenge each month.
 Maybe one month you will decide to avoid eating out for a month, or you’ll try a pantry challenge, a type of challenge that involves using the food in your pantry before you’re allowed to buy new groceries.
 Perhaps you might try not spending any extra money for one week each month.

 During whatever no-spend period you decide, you will need to buy the necessities like groceries and gas and pay your bills, but all other items during that period are unnecessary or considered an extra expense.
 Eliminating these kinds of purchases will help you subdue impulse purchases.
 It will also give you time to rationally think about the purchases you’ve made before the no-spend challenge and how it will affect your spending choices after the challenge.
 The best part about this savings challenge is that you can revert into a no-spending mindset whenever you wish to do it again.

 6. Keep the Change

 Saving money doesn’t have to be boring; you can involve the weather or seek accountability from a friend.
 Whichever money savings challenge you choose to complete, remember to write it down.
 As French writer Antoine de Saint-Exupéry said, “A goal without a plan is just a wish.”
-Instead of wishing you had more money, commit to a savings challenge.
+Instead of just wishing you had more money to save for a down payment on a home or to pay off debt, commit to a savings challenge that works for you.
 Every challenge you successfully complete will help you on your journey to achieving the rest of your financial goals.

 ✏️Do you have a budget?
 Use the free template in How to Create a Budget for College.